KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 ![image](https://user-images.githubusercontent.com/105429/122206068-de02ac00-ce98-11eb-8158-5a2253bcdc7b.png)

-## contrast with Waterfall
+## Contrast with Waterfall

-- client/users can give feedback at each iteration
+- can deal with unforseen risks
+- can deal with changing requirements
-- can deliver working code relatively quickly
+- can deliver working software earlier
 - learnings in each iteration can improve design in the next iteration